-I am a Lecturer in Artificial Intelligence in the Department of Computer Science and a member of the Nature Inspired Computing and Engineering (NICE) Group.
-Prior to joining Surrey, I was a Postdoctoral Research Assistant in Machine Learning working with Steve Roberts in the Machine Learning Research Group, University of Oxford.
-I was also a Junior Research Fellow at the Wolfson College, University of Oxford.
-I completed my Ph.D. in electrical engineering with Mark Coates at McGill University in Montréal, Canada.
+I am a Senior Lecturer in Artificial Intelligence in the Department of Computer Science and a member of the Nature Inspired Computing and Engineering (NICE) Group.
+Prior to joining Surrey as a Lecturer in AI in 2018, I was a Postdoctoral Research Assistant in Machine Learning working with Steve Roberts in the Machine Learning Research Group, University of Oxford (2017-2018).
+I was also a Junior Research Fellow at Wolfson College, University of Oxford (2018).
+I completed my Ph.D. in electrical engineering with Mark Coates at McGill University in Montréal, Canada in 2017.

 Areas of specialism